ClickHouse/ClickHouse/docs/en/query_language/functions/array_functions.md

 ## arrayDifference {#arraydifference}

 Calculates the difference between adjacent array elements.
 Returns an array where the first element will be 0, the second is the difference between `a[1] - a[0]`, etc. The type of elements in the resulting array is determined by the type inference rules for subtraction (e.g. `UInt8` - `UInt8` = `Int16`).
-The type `Decimal` is not supported.

 **Syntax**